 A Fork in the Road

-This morning, I pushed open a door that was somewhat stuck to its frame.
-When it sprung open, a hot splash of sunlight landed on my face.
-Or it was I who landed and stumbled into the path of the sun.
-It surprised me that the heavy clouds that had washed the city in a grey rain had already blown off in a new direction.
-And it felt good to push against the heavy door and emerge suddenly into the sun.
+Somehow, the heavy clouds that had just washed the city in a grey rain were already blowing off in some new direction.
 So many different paths now seemed to sprawl before me, twisting and winding, narrow here, broad and airy there.
-Bright brass lamps beckoned to the right, to left woven carpets draped the coarse coral walls of the stacked buildings, followed by the scents of cumin, orange blossoms, and fried fish.
-All of it beckoning movement.
-The urge to wander seems to have risen to my head, and my thoughts also spill and spread in disparate directions.
+Bright brass lamps beckoned to the right, and to the left, woven carpets draped the coarse coral walls of the short stacked buildings; all perfumed by the scents of cumin, orange blossoms, and fried fish.
+And now my own thoughts also spill and spread in disparate directions.

 - Andrea